-High Needs Educator Student Loan Payment Program Educators are eligible to apply if they have a qualified student loan and teach on a standard certificate that is active in DEEDS.
-Educators must teach in a high-needs Delaware public school and/or a high-needs subject area, (listed below this table).
-Applicants must be employed full-time for at least 1 school year in the high-need school/area.
-An applicant can receive only 1 payment per year and no more than 5 payments over the applicant’s lifetime.
+This program provides eligible public school employees with a stipend payment from the State that can be applied toward their student loans.
+Educators are eligible to apply if they have a qualified student loan and teach on a standard certificate that is active in DEEDS.
+Educators must teach in a high-needs Delaware public school and/or a high-needs subject area, (listed below).

 The table below outlines the Teacher Shortage Certification Areas for the 2025-2026 academic year.